LAION-AI/lucidrains-projects/README.md

 We are very thankful for the great work of lucidrains!

+:warning: If you are currently working on **any project or training a model with lucidrains' code or a fork**, please let us know by opening an issue or a pull request including a URL.
+We would love to add your project to this list!

 ## Projects

 | Repository Name | Date | Description | Projects |